 smtp.login('email', 'password')

-Now, it is not a best practice to include your Gmail account details in the script.
-There are two ways by which you can authenticate your email account without adding sensitive info in your email python script.
+Including your Gmail account details in the script is not a best practice.
+You can authenticate your email account without adding sensitive info in your Python script in two ways.

 The first way is to ask users to specify the password every time the email script is run.
 The second way is to set up OS environment variables and use them in the script for authentication.
-In this tutorial, we will implement the first way to keep it simple.
+This tutorial will implement the first way to keep it simple.

 Define global variables to store the following values:

-- Password – Here, you don’t have to store your password.
-You can use the input() function to specify your Gmail account password at the runtime.
+• Password – Here, you don’t have to store your password.
+You can use the input() function to specify your Gmail account password at runtime.

 Step 3 – Create your email.